stolostron/multicluster-global-hub/doc/byo.md

     --from-file=client.crt=<Client-cert-for-kafka-server> \
     --from-file=client.key=<Client-key-for-kafka-server>
 ```

-Please note that:
+*Prerequisite:*  See the following requirements for bringing your own Kafka:

-- Two topics `spec` `status`.
-If your Kafka is configured to allow creating topics automatically, you can skip this step.
-Otherwise, you need to create the topics manually.
-And ensure that the above Kafka user has the permission to read data from the topics and write data to the topics.
+- Unless you configured your Kafka to automatically create topics, you must manually create two topics for spec and status(The default topics are `gh-spec` and `gh-status`).
+When you create these topics, ensure that the Kafka user can to read and write data to the these topics.
+And also make sure the topic names in the Global Hub operand is aligned with the topics you created.

-- Kafka 3.3 or later is tested.
+- Kafka 3.3 or later is tested.\

 - Suggest to have persistent volume for your Kafka.

 ## Bring your own Postgres